BeGeiger/BMI706_mortality_project/README.md

 Please read the `README_data_generation.md` file in the `data_generation` folder for further details on the data.

-Our visualizations use large files with mortality information on a county level.
-Before running the `project_app.py` via
+Our visualizations use large files with mortality information on a county level. <strong>Before</strong> running the `project_app.py` via

 ```bash
 streamlit run project_app.py
 ```

-it is necessary to run the `generate_files.sh` script located in the `data_generation` folder to automatically download and generate the required files.
+<strong>it is necessary</strong> to run the `generate_files.sh` script located in the `data_generation` folder to automatically download and generate
+the required files.
 Running the script takes approximately 5-10 minutes.

 Regarding our visualiuations, we used Altair and Streamlit to solve the following tasks: